 - Hand out the solving graphic organizer.
 Also, students will need measuring tapes, rulers, calculators, and meter/yard sticks.
 Make sure that you model writing evidence from text or self in the graphic organizer.

 - Once students have their measurements for Hagrid, they are to write an explanation paragraph(s) for their measurements INDIVIDUALLY.
 I focus them on the idea/development rubric as they write.

-- Once each partner set is finished writing, they exchange their papers and score each other using the idea development post-its.
+- Once each partner set is finished writing, they exchange their papers and score each other using the idea development Post-it® Note-sized templates.

 - As a partner set, they analyze what each person did well, and use highlighters to choose parts of each person’s writing in order to create one explanation that would score a 5.
 They may need to work together to add any additional writing.

 - Students now will create a full-size tracing of Hagrid, using their measurements.
 (I use large pieces of butcher paper for this portion.
 Some students need to tape two sheets side by side)

 - When the outline is drawn, students write their final explanation paragraph inside it, combining the best of both of their papers.